Love and Dazzle

 Kathy’s Hybridizing Highlights

-My hybridizing interests include unusual forms (UFs), spiders, eye patterns, and doubles.
 One of the reasons I enjoy daylilies is the incredible variety they offer to the gardener.
-I work with all sizes, from miniature to extra large, and use diploids as well as tetraploids.
+I work with all sizes, from miniature to extra large, and I use diploids as well as tetraploids.

 The overall theme here is hardiness in cold climates.
 Good branching and bud count, as well as healthy foliage, are other primary goals.

 Northern breeders are making good progress in rebloom, especially in what is called instant rebloom, meaning that new scapes emerge while the initial scapes are nearing the end of their cycle.
 While we cannot rely on rebloom for most daylilies, 'Grape Kiss' has instant rebloom and so does ‘Ambrosia Rows’.
+Our 2015 introduction 'Mango Punch' is also a strong rebloomer.

-In the end, if a seedling meets my overall goals for hardiness and performance--and it's pretty--I'll keep it!
+In the end, if a seedling meets my overall goals for hardiness and performance—and it's pretty—I'll keep it!

 Please get in touch if you have any questions or comments!